 This gives you an efficient process that undertakes everything from early design sketches and quickly created iterations over finished prototypes to exclusive end-products.

-TouchGFX is structured to make your embedded GUI development simple and easily manageable.
+TouchGFX is structured to make your embedded GUI development on STM32 microcontrollers simple and easily manageable.
 With automated developer-tools we have created an efficient framework that gives you the perfect platform for developing GUI applications in TouchGFX.
 The developer-friendly framework includes:

 - TouchGFX Designer: Drag & drop GUI builder